epiverse-trace/tutorials-middle/learners/reference.md

 ## V

 [Vector-borne transmission]{#vectorborne}
 : Vector-borne transmission means an infection can be passed from a vector (e.g. mosquitoes) to humans.
 Examples of vector-borne diseases include malaria and dengue.
-Click [here](https://www.who.int/news-room/fact-sheets/detail/vector-borne-diseases) for more information on vector-borne transmission.
+The World Health Organization have a [Fact sheet about Vector-borne diseases](https://www.who.int/news-room/fact-sheets/detail/vector-borne-diseases) with key information and a list of them according to their vector.

 <!-- ## W -->